-Any indirect impacts associated with future residential or commercial development, or implementation of redevelopment plans and projects may occur regardless of the implementation of the Proposed Project; therefore, these projects are not evaluated herein.
-While the eventual development of the project area would cause changes that may potentially result in indirect noise impacts, the assumption of annexation or future development resulting in significant impacts to noise impacts is considered speculative.
+Any indirect impacts associated with future residential or commercial development, or implementation of development plans and projects may occur regardless of the implementation of the Proposed Project; therefore, these projects are not evaluated herein.
 Furthermore, any development within annexation areas would require further CEQA review and be subject to Reuse Plan and local policies and requirements.
 Therefore, implementation of the Proposed Project would not have any adverse direct or indirect impacts on exposure of people to noise.

-e) - f) The Marina Municipal Airport is included in the proposed Service Area annexation area, however this area is already served by MCWD, therefore the Proposed Project would have no impact exposing people residing or working in the Project area to excessive noise levels.
+e) - f) The Marina Municipal Airport is included in the proposed annexation area, however this area is already served by MCWD, therefore the Proposed Project would have no impact exposing people residing or working in the Project area to excessive noise levels.